-One study investigating turnip greens nutrition found that, by far, the greatest proportion of vitamins and minerals in turnip plants are found within the greens – with about 96 percent of the plant’s carotene (vitamin A) and about 84 percent of the B vitamins being stored inside the leaf blades.
-(1)
+One study investigating turnip greens nutrition found that, by far, the greatest proportion of vitamins and minerals in turnip plants is found within the greens – with about 96 percent of the plant’s carotene (vitamin A) and about 84 percent of the B vitamins stored inside the leaf blades.

-- 29 calories
+- 28.8 calories

-- 0 grams fat
+- 0.3 grams fat

 - 5 grams fiber

-- 529 milligrams vitamin K (662%)
+- 529 micrograms vitamin K (662 percent DV)

-- 5 milligrams vitamin C (66%)
+- 39.5 milligrams vitamin C (66 percent DV)

-- .48 milligrams manganese (24%)
+- 0.5 milligrams manganese (24 percent DV)

-- 197 milligrams calcium (20%)
+- 197 milligrams calcium (20 percent DV)

-- .36 milligrams copper (18%)
+- 0.4 milligrams copper (18 percent DV)

-- 7 milligrams vitamin E (14%)
+- 2.7 milligrams vitamin E (14 percent DV)

-- .26 milligrams vitamin B6 (13%)
+- 0.3 milligrams vitamin B6 (13 percent DV)

 1. High Source of Antioxidants

-2. Fights Cancer
+2. Fight Cancer

 In animal studies, eating vegetables that contain glucosinolates is associated with lower rates of certain enzyme activities that result in DNA damage and cell mutation, which can lead to cancerous tumor growth.

-3. Helps Prevent Heart Disease
+3. Help Prevent Heart Disease

-Cruciferous vegetable intake is inversely associated with risk of mortality due to heart disease in both women and men, according to a 2011 report published in the American Journal of Clinical Nutrition.
-(5)
+Cruciferous vegetable intake is inversely associated with risk of mortality due to heart disease in both women and men, according to a report published in the American Journal of Clinical Nutrition.

-Just one cup of cooked turnip greens provides over 600 percent of your daily vitamin K needs!
+Just one cup of cooked turnip greens provides over 600 percent of your daily vitamin K needs.
 This is significant for maintaining bone health and preventing bone breaks because low dietary vitamin K intake is associated with an increased risk of hip fractures in both men and women.

 Strong associations exist between dietary vitamin K intake from food sources, such as leafy green vegetables, and healthy bone mineral density.